 Three technical electives with at least one from each of the two categories below:

-The electives should be selected in consultation with an academic advisor to satisfy the requirement of the general civil engineering program or one of the approved emphasis area programs in civil engineering.
+The electives should be selected in consultation with an academic advisor to satisfy the requirement of the general Civil, Environmental, and Sustainable Engineering program or one of the approved emphasis area programs in civil engineering.